US National Phase Common Mistakes: How to avoid

 Renumbering claims

-The original claim numbers should remain intact.
-If a claim is being canceled, do not renumber the following claims.
+Original claim numbers should remain intact.
+Do not renumber claims.
+When canceling a particular claim, do not renumber the remaining claims.
 For example, if Claim 2 is canceled, do not renumber Claim 3 as Claim 2 and so on.

 Adding claims in the middle of an existing claim set